Asymmetric melting of one-third plateau in kagome quantum antiferromagnets: Magnetic-field dependence of entropy and specific heat

-{\it Magnetic-field dependence of entropy and {specific heat}.} In Fig.~4(a), we show the temperature dependence of the {specific heat} $C$, which is defined as {$C=\frac{\langle H^{2}\rangle-\langle H\rangle^2}{N_{\rm s}T^2}$}. {At $h=0$, we obtain the same temperature dependence of the {specific heat} in the previous studies~\cite{Sugiura_PRL2013,Shimokawa_JPSJ2016}.
-We find that the shoulder structure at $h/J=0$ below $T/J\sim0.2$, which roughly corresponds {to} the singlet-triplet excitation gap~\cite{Waldtmann_EP1998,Nakano_JPSJ2011}, is immediately vanished by applying the magnetic field ($h/J=0.2$).} Thus, as shown in Fig.~4(b), the entropy at finite temperatures ($T/J>0.2$), which is defined as ${S(T)=1-\frac{1}{\rm ln2}\int_{T}^{\infty}\frac{C}{T}\mathrm{d}T}$, increases {when} the magnetic fields {are applied.
+{At $h=0$, we obtain the same temperature dependence of the {specific heat} in the previous studies~\cite{Sugiura_PRL2013,Shimokawa_JPSJ2016}.
+We find that the shoulder structure at $h/J=0$ below $T/J\sim0.2$, which roughly corresponds {to} the singlet-triplet excitation gap~\cite{Waldtmann_EP1998,Nakano_JPSJ2011}, is immediately vanished by applying the magnetic field ($h/J=0.2$).} Thus, as shown in Fig.~4(b), the entropy at finite temperatures ({$T/J\leq0.1$}), which is defined as

+increases {when} the magnetic fields are applied.
 In the plateau region, the entropy is relatively low but the entropy is not fully released down to the lowest temperature $T/J=0.05$.
 This result {is} consistent with the fact that the degeneracy still exists in the plateau.

 {We show the magnetic-field dependence of the specific heat {coefficient} $C/T$ in Fig.~4(c).
 Just below the one-third plateau, we find the enhancement of $C/T$, which is consistent with the degeneracy existing in the low-energy excited state.
 This large enhancement of $C/T$ is the characteristic feature of the plateau in the kagome lattice and is expected to be detected in experiments.
 We note that the behaviors of the {specific heat} around the saturation field ({peaks and dip around $h/J=3$}) are consistent with those of the hard hexagon model~\cite{Zhitomirsky_PRB2004}, which well describes the low-energy degrees of freedom of the quantum kagome Heisenberg model around the saturation field.}